cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 IMMUTABLE
 STABLE
 VOLATILE
 :   These attributes inform the query optimizer about the behavior of the function.
 At most one choice may be specified.
 If none of these appear, `VOLATILE` is the default assumption.
-Since Greenplum Database currently has limited use of `VOLATILE` functions, if a function is truly `IMMUTABLE`, you must declare it as so to be able to use it without restrictions.
+Since Cloudberry Database currently has limited use of `VOLATILE` functions, if a function is truly `IMMUTABLE`, you must declare it as so to be able to use it without restrictions.

 :   `IMMUTABLE` indicates that the function cannot modify the database and always returns the same result when given the same argument values.
 It does not do database lookups or otherwise use information not directly present in its argument list.
 If this option is given, any call of the function with all-constant arguments can be immediately replaced with the function value.